SimonIsCoding/darkly/flag13_XSS/Resources/README.md

 ```
 <a href="?page=media&src=nsa">
 ```
-2. Modify 'src=nsa' into 'src=something_else'
+2. Modify `src=nsa` into `src=something_else`
 3. Click on the image to see the behavior.
 It now goes into another page, which is not the same as previously.
 Meaning it is XSS vulnerable.

 ## 3 - Create a JS script
-1. Let's create a script to inject after the src tag
+1. Let's create a script to inject after the `src` tag
 ```
 <script>
 alert('example')
 </script>
 ```

-2. We can not inject it directly with the script tags.
+2. We can not inject it directly with the `<script>` tags.
 Instead, we have to convert it into data:text.
 This scheme (data:) allows encoded content to be injected directly into the URL, without going through a file hosted elsewhere.
 It is a roundabout way of including a script “locally,” which sometimes bypasses security filters.
 So let's encode or script with a [base64 encoder](https://www.base64encode.org/).
 We have the following string:
 ```
 PHNjcmlwdD4KYWxlcnQoJ2V4YW1wbGUnKQo8L3NjcmlwdD4=